top of page

 A

 The are plenty of opportunities for those who want to participate but would prefer a more non-combat role.
 For talented individuals who can play the fife, drum, or bugle, we have musician positions available.
 We also have cook, ambulance corpsman, hospital, and civilian roles available as well.
-If you have something particular in mind, contact us and we will do our best to accommodate you!
+Check out our New Volunteers page for our all of our current roles.
+If you have something particular in mind that is not listed, contact us and we will do our best to accommodate you!

 O